botingli/botingli.github.io/_posts/2015-11-01-parallel-post.md

   feature: abstract-1231.jpg
   background: witewall_3.png
 ---
-  I am learning parallel computing this semester, and my project is to find the optimal folution of travelling salesman problem in parallel.
+  I am learning parallel computing this semester, and my project is to find the optimal solution of travelling salesman problem in parallel.
 Since it is a NP problem, improving the efficiency in algorithm will be extremely hard.
 In order to increase the performance, we make the computations in parallel.
 I will demonstrate two ways to implement it in parallel, one with openmp and one with MPI.

   Due to the embarassingly parallel nature of this problem, linear speed up can be achieved through both methods.